 Eq.
 1 lnYi,t=Fi+kβkTreatmenti,tk+kγkTreatmenti,tkx Fi+Controlsi,t+ei,t

-where k corresponds to the number of lags (set in the reported results to the reference category of more than six years prior to transparency shock, and then includes all subsequent lags) and leads (set in the reported results to the year following the shock, four subsequent short-term leads and one long-term coefficient) of the treatment event.
+where k corresponds to the number of lags (set in the dynamic model to the reference category of more than five years prior to transparency shock, and then includes all subsequent lags) and leads (set in the reported results to the year following the shock, four subsequent short-term leads and one long-term coefficient) of the treatment event.
 The model further includes time-varying productivity controls and, year, institution and individual fixed effects.
 As institutions don’t change states over time, we omit state fixed effects from our models; when individual fixed effects are omitted, we additionally include academic domain fixed effects.
 Fi is an indicator variable taking value of 1 for female academics and 0 otherwise.
 All models reported in the paper are OLS regressions with correction for multi-way fixed effects (23) implemented in the regdhfe STATA (version 16) package.